GerritCodeReview/plugins_importer/src/main/resources/Documentation/cmd-project.md

 `--from`
 :	URL of the remote system from where the project should be imported.

+`--name`
+:	Name of the project in the source system.
+	If not specified it is assumed to be the same name as in the target system.

 `--pass`
 :	Password of remote user.